-Course Load Minimums, Graduation Credits- All students are required to be enrolled in 10 classes at Green River High school (or 9 classes with one period for "released time").
-Students will only be allowed to enroll in less than the full 5 periods (10 classes) if they are concurrently enrolled in another educational institution's program for a period of time equal to that time they would be responsible for if committed to a full five period day at Green River High School.
+Course Load Minimums, Graduation Credits

+All students are required to be enrolled in 10 blocks at Green River High school (or 9 blocks with one block for "released time").
+Students will only be allowed to enroll in less than the full 5 periods (10 blocks) if they are concurrently enrolled in another educational institution's program for a period of time equal to that time they would be responsible for if committed to a full five period day at Green River High School.

 Credits earned through other accredited educational institutions will be accepted by Green River High School to meet both required and elective credits as they apply in meeting graduation requirements.